 Head east on Highway 120 toward Yosemite, turn left on Evergreen Road and venture to Hetch Hetchy Reservoir.
 You'll get glimpses of it from the road but once there you will find the expansive deep blue lake, which is the water source for much of San Francisco, surrounded by impressive granite peaks.
 Cross the O'Shaughnessy Dam, walk through the tunnel, and hike the uncrowded lake-side trail to waterfalls that are comparable in beauty to their more famous rivals in Yosemite Valley.
-No reservations are required to visit the Hetch Hetchy area.
+(Visit website to check if dayuse reservations are required to enter this area.)